Complete Call-by-Value Calculi of Control Operators, I

 \halign{\kern5em $#$\hfil &${}\ \mathrel{\rightarrow}\ #$\kern3em\hfil &(#)\hfil\cr \uplet Lx{\mathop{\sf throw}_kM} & \mathop{\sf throw}_kM\cr \mathop{\sf catch}_kM & \mathop{\sf inl}M & if $k\not\in M$\cr \mathop{\sf catch}_k\mathop{\sf throw}_kM & \mathop{\sf inr}M & if $k\not\in M$\cr \mathop{\sf tapply}(\mathop{\sf inl}M,k) & M\cr \mathop{\sf tapply}(\mathop{\sf inr}M,k) & \mathop{\sf throw}_kM\cr \mathop{\sf tapply}(\mathop{\sf catch}_kM,l) & M\{l/k\}\cr }

 2ex

 where the first rule is replaced since we are concerned with call-by-value.
-In our favor, the last replacement serves to get rid of the non-confluence example (p.~229, ibid.).
+In our favor, this replacement serves to get rid of the non-confluence example (p.~229, ibid.).
 These reduction rules are then realized by one or more steps of contractions in our calculus.
 Therefore their catch-throw calculus is a subsystem of ours, respecting even the direction of reductions.

-\item Next we consider de~Groote's system \cite{kwx35}.
+\item Next, we consider de~Groote's system \cite{kwx35}.
 We encode the exception handling block as

 2ex

 \halign{\kern5em #\hfil\cr ${\sf let}\ k\ {\sf in}\ M\ {\sf handle}\ kx\Rightarrow N \quad\mathrel{:=}\quad \varepsilon \gamma.\,\uplet Nx{\varepsilon k.\,\exraise\gamma M}$ \cr}

 2ex